irmen/prog8/docs/source/programming.rst

     16 bit unsigned integer Square root.
 Result is unsigned byte.
     To do the reverse, squaring an integer, just write ``x*x``.

+divmod(number, divident, division, remainder)
+    Performs division and remainder calculation in a single call.
+This is faster than using separate '/' and '%' calculations.
+    All values are ubytes.
+The last two arguments must be ubyte variables to receive the division and remainder results, respectively.

+divmodw(number, divident, division, remainder)
+    Same as divmod, but for uwords.

 Array operations
 ^^^^^^^^^^^^^^^^